FAA leader acknowledges lax Boeing oversight before Alaska flight 1282 incident

 Michael Whitaker, head of the Federal Aviation Administration, admitted to US lawmakers on 13 June that the agency should have been more proactive in overseeing Boeing’s factories prior to the Alaska Airlines flight 1282 incident.

-Appearing before the US Senate Committee on Commerce, Science and Transportation, Whitaker tells lawmakers the FAA has “multiple active investigations into Boeing”, some of which are based on whistleblower tips.
+Appearing before the US Senate Committee on Commerce, Science and Transportation, Whitaker discloses that the FAA has “multiple active investigations into Boeing”, some of which are based on whistleblower tips.

 ”Let me also acknowledge the FAA should have had much better visibility into what was happening at Boeing before 5 January,” he says.
 “The FAA’s approach was too hands-off, too focused on paperwork audits, and not focused enough on inspections.”